disorder-dev/disorder.dev/content/projects/_index.md

 draft: false
 ---

-## These are the projects that I am currently working on and brave enough to share...
+## These are the projects that I am currently working on and brave enough to share

 I am primarily a Go developer, so most of the projects will be written in Go.

 - [sHandler](./shandler) - A handler for `log/slog` with more knobs
+- [ocifs](./ocifs) - Converts a OCI Reference to a EXT4 Filesystem